Period order quantity is a lot-sizing technique under which the lot size equals the net requirements for a given number of periods.

 - If there is an unexpected variation of demand for an item at the end of the usage period, there will be a chance of increasing the risk of unavailable.

 - When demand for the usage has been reduced or ended, there will be a chance of continuing supplier deliveries because of the lack of tracking records for these goods.

 We know that Economic order quantity (EOQ) is a significant term in period order quantity.
 Let us explore EOQ.

 Economic order quantity is the absolute order quantity that an organization should buy to meet its demand while reducing several inventory costs like holding costs, shortage costs, and order costs.
 It is one of the techniques used in inventory management.

-EOQ formula is effective when the demand, holding, and receiving costs of the company stay constant over time.
+EOQ formula is effective when the company’s demand, holding, and receiving costs stay constant over time.